irebernardidev/Footwear-Fusion/README.md

    Employed for storing all static and media files in the production environment.
 ### **Tools and Programs**
    * [Git](https://git-scm.com)
-   Leveraged for version control through the Gitpod terminal, enabling commits to Git and pushes to GitHub.
+   Leveraged for version control through the VS Code terminal, enabling commits to Git and pushes to GitHub.
    * [GitHub](https://github.com)
    Served as the code repository following pushes from Git.
    * [Heroku](https://www.heroku.com)